INVALS: A Forward Looking Inventory Allocation System: Abstract

 \section{Abstract}

-We design an \textbf{Inv}entory \textbf{Al}location \textbf{S}ystem (INVALS) that, for each item-store combination, plans the quantity to be allocated from a warehouse replenishing multiple stores using trailers, while respecting the typical supply-chain constraints.
-We formulate a linear objective function which when maximised computes the allocation by considering not only the immediate store needs, but also its future expected demand.
-Such forward-looking allocation significantly improves the labour and trailer utilization at the warehouse.
-To reduce overstocking, we adapt from our objective to prioritise allocating those items in excess which are sold faster at the stores, keeping the days of supply (DOS) to a minimum.
+We design an \textbf{Inv}entory \textbf{Al}location \textbf{S}ystem (INVALS) that, for each item-store combination, plans the quantity to be allocated from a warehouse that replenishes multiple stores using trailers, while respecting typical operational constraints.
+We formulate a linear objective function which, when maximized, determines the allocation plan by considering not only the immediate store needs, but also its future (forward) expected demand.
+This forward-looking allocation significantly improves the utilization of labor and trailers in the warehouse.
+To reduce overstocking, we adapt from our objective to prioritize allocating those items in excess which are sold faster at the stores, keeping the days of supply (DOS) to a minimum.
 For the proposed formulation, which is an instance of Mixed Integer Linear Programming (MILP), we present a scalable algorithm using the concepts of submodularity and optimal transport theory by: (i) sequentially adding trailers to stores based on maximum incremental gain, (ii) transforming the resultant linear program (LP) instance to an instance of capacity constrained optimal transport (COT), solvable using double entropic regularization and incurring the same computational complexity as the Sinkhorn algorithm.
-When compared against the planning engine that does the allocation only for immediate store needs, INVALS increases on an average the labour utilization by $34.70$ and item occupancy in trailers by $37.08$.
-The DOS distribution is also skewed to the left indicating that higher demand items are allocated in excess, reducing the days they are stocked.
-We empirically observed that for $\approx$ 90\% of replenishment cycles, the allocation results from INVALS are identical to the globally optimal MILP solution.
+Compared against the planning engine that only allocates for immediate store needs, INVALS increases labor utilization by $34.70\%$ and item occupancy in trailers by $37.08\%$ on average.
+The DOS distribution is also skewed to the left, indicating that higher-demand items are allocated in excess, reducing the days they are stocked.
+We empirically observed that for $\approx$ 90\% of the replenishment cycles, the allocation results of INVALS are identical to the globally optimal MILP solution.